American-Association-of-Businesses/americanassocaitionofbusinessess.com/README.md

-# americanassocaitionofbusinessess.com
+# americanassociationofbusinesses.com
-a joke that went too far
+a joke that went too far and now is a website.

+(link)[americanassociationofbusinesses.com]